 Board of Nursing

 Active out-of-state CNAs can register to work in South Dakota by applying for endorsement.
 The form and instructions can be found here.

 Once registered, your license is valid for two years and may be renewed so long as you have worked eight full hours during this time either paid or volunteer.
 It must be renewed at least 90 days before expiration.
 There is no renewal fee.

 How much does a CNA make in South Dakota?

 Salary varies depending on where in the state and which institution you work with, with urban populations generally giving higher wages but having a higher cost of living in return.
-In South Dakota, the average wage for a starting CNA is $13.88/hr, or $28,870 per annum.
+In South Dakota, according to the Bureau of Labor Statistics, the average wage for a starting CNA is $15.54/hr, or $32,330 annually.
 Scientific research industries pay the most, while private and family care is generally the lowest paid.
 Experience and education add to your overall salary, and generally, it sees a rise every few years.